-To validate the simulated runoff in the Lhasa River basin, two models runs, driven by downscaled CLM ERA 40 and CLM ECHAM 5 meteorological data, were carried out from 1 January 1970 to 31 December 2000, on a temporal resolution of one hour.
+To validate the simulated runoff in the Lhasa River basin, two model runs, driven by downscaled CLM ERA 40 and CLM ECHAM 5 meteorological data, were carried out from 1 January 1971 to 31 December 2000, on a temporal resolution of 1 h.
 Due to PROMET's spin up, the first model year is not considered in the validation.
 The model results are compared to runoff observations at three gauging stations in the LRB (Fig. 1).
-Figures 5, 6 and 7 show the comparison of daily and monthly runoff values for the CLM ERA 40 driven model run together with quality criteria in Tables 2 and 3, whereas for the CLM ECHAM 5 driven results the mean annual runoff is validated as climate signal (Table 4).
-Although there are biases, the seasonal course is reproduced by the model, especially when taking into account the coarse spatial and temporal resolution of the CLM output data as meteorological drivers.
-Furthermore, the modeling approach is not calibrated to observed runoff in order to be applicable also for changing future watershed conditions or climates.
+Figures 8, 9, 10 and 11 show the comparison of daily and monthly runoff values for the CLM ERA 40 driven model run together with quality criteria in Table 3, whereas for the CLM ECHAM 5 and ERA 40 driven results the mean annual runoff is validated as climate signal (Table 4).
+The validation of modeled runoff shows an overestimation during the summer months, but this overestimation changes during the validation period from 1971 to 2000.
+While it is large in the 1970s and 1980s, it is clearly reduced in the 1990s.
+The reason for the change can be found in the input of the amount of precipitation which is then also in better accordance with the observations as shown in the Supplement Table S2.
+Although there are biases, the seasonal runoff course is reproduced by the model, especially when taking into ac-